prominenceai/deepstream-services-library/docs/api-pipeline.md

 DslReturnType dsl_pipeline_streammux_dimensions_set(const wchar_t* pipeline,
     uint width, uint height);
 ```
-This service sets the current Stream-Muxer output dimensions for the uniquely named Pipeline.
-The dimensions cannot be updated while the Pipeline is in a state of `passed` or `playing`.
+This service sets the Streammuxer output dimensions for the uniquely named Pipeline.
+The dimensions cannot be updated while the Pipeline is in a state of `PAUSED` or `PLAYING`.

 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to update.
-* `width` - [in] new width for the Stream Muxer output in pixels.
+* `width` - [in] new width for the Streammuxer output in pixels.
-* `height` - [in] new height for the Stream Muxer output in pixels.
+* `height` - [in] new height for the Streammuxer output in pixels.

 **Returns**
-* `DSL_RESULT_SUCCESS` on successful query.
+* `DSL_RESULT_SUCCESS` on successful update.
 One of the [Return Values](#return-values) defined above on failure

 **Python Example**
 ```Python